eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		however, *Haskell* functions can return side effects that are executed later \cite[\S8.1, pp. 269]{Tate2010}.
 	- *Monads* can be used to preserve states \cite[\S8.1, pp. 269]{Tate2010}
+	- "A function with the same arguments will always produce the same result.
+		There are no side effects." \cite[\S8.2, pp. 284]{Tate2010}
 + lazy processing \cite[\S8.1, pp. 269]{Tate2010}.
 + lazy evaluation \cite[\S8.1, pp. 269]{Tate2010}.
 + list comprehensions \cite[\S8.1, pp. 269]{Tate2010}.